logno-dev/dotctl/README.md

 ### How it Works

 - If your dotfiles directory isn't a git repository, `dotctl sync` will initialize it and add the GitHub remote
+- `dotctl sync` intelligently handles both local and upstream changes:
+  1. **Fetches upstream changes** to check if the remote has updates
+  2. **Stashes local changes** if needed before pulling upstream updates
+  3. **Pulls upstream changes** and merges them with your local repository
+  4. **Restores local changes** and handles any merge conflicts
-- `dotctl sync` adds all files, commits with a timestamp, and pushes to the configured repository
+  5. **Commits and pushes** your changes to the remote repository
 - `dotctl pull` pulls the latest changes from the configured branch
 - If the dotfiles directory doesn't exist when pulling, it will clone the repository
+- **Merge conflict handling**: If conflicts occur during sync, dotctl will notify you and provide guidance for manual resolution

 ## Directory Structure